-Turnaround is generally one-two weeks, depending on my schedule.
+Turnaround is generally two-three weeks, depending on my schedule and the length of the manuscript.
 I’m also working with Murphy Hopkins these days (sister to bestselling author Colleen Hoover), so the earlier you book, the more certain you can be the edit will be completed by the date you prefer.

 In the rare event I do not complete the edit, you will be charged for the amount of work done and the difference returned to you without question.
 If you schedule an edit, I expect you to deliver the MS by the date agreed upon.
 Half the fee is paid up front, the other half handed over before delivery of the final edit.

 After you’ve gone through the suggested edits, convert to PDF format and go over it one more time.
 It’s amazing how often you see tiny errors when they are in galley format, because yes, I’m human, and even I miss something now and again.
 You can never have too many eyes perusing your manuscript.